 The Digital Media Degree

-The Masters of Communication in Digital Media is a professional communication strategy degree that emphasizes content creation, adapting to emergent technologies, and proficiency in digital platforms.
+The Master of Communication in Digital Media is a professional communication strategy degree that emphasizes content creation, adapting to emergent technologies, and proficiency in digital platforms.

 You will learn to craft thoughtful engagement strategies using media production, distribution of content, and analytics.